budak7273/ArmorModules/README.md

 Remember - this mod and the base PowerSuit mod are open source, and you're totally free to create your own modules with these as inspiration.

+- 3D models for any modules
  - I don't plan to make custom models for the modules or crafting materials any time soon.
 They don't really have much of a reason to be moving around on conveyors or on the ground anyways.
+ - I may need some icons made in the future, though.
+If you would like to contribute models/icons for them I would greatly appreciate it.
-- 'Free' Cheat Modules - Although they're entirely possible, I feel like they belong in another mod.
+- 'Free' Cheat Modules
+ - Although they're entirely possible, I feel like they belong in another mod.
 Nothing's stopping you from giving yourself modules via PakUtilityMod or similar, though.
 The mod includes a couple cheat modules for debug purposes, but you'll need another mod's give command to obtain them.
 They all have 'Debug' in the name.
 Consider knowledge of these a little surprise for actually reading through my wordy mod page.
 Thanks!

 </details>